kaushik246/p4-nilext/README.md

 As part of this porject we implemented and benchmarked few performance aspects Nil-Ext in Kafka.

+We have submitted our fork of Kafka and benchmark, but given the extent of our implementation listing all changes are not feasible.
+Please let us know if we can submit it any other way.

 Code for Nil-Ext implementation for Kafka can be found at: https://github.com/himanshusagar/kafka